devleaks/cockpitdecks-docs/docs/Resources.md

 	text-font: DIN Condensed Black.otf
 ```

-Cockpitdeck comes with a few fonts appropriate for aeronautical use: Standard formal fonts like DIN, fancier fonts like LED fonts, icon fonts like font-awesome and weather-icon.
+Cockpitdecks comes with a few fonts appropriate for aeronautical use: Standard formal fonts like DIN, fancier fonts like LED fonts, icon fonts like font-awesome and weather-icon.

 For Truetype font, it is not necessary to add the `.ttf` extension.
 For Opentype fonts it is necessary to add the `.otf` extension.